hesamafshar/StockSentimentAnalysis/README.md

 # Stock Sentiment Analysis with Historical Price Correlation

-This project explores the relationship between news sentiment and stock prices using a combination of data wrangling, feature engineering, natural language processing (NLP), and machine learning modeling.
-The main goal is to extract financial news, perform sentiment analysis, and correlate it with historical stock price movements to predict trends or understand market behavior.
+This project explores the relationship between financial news sentiment and stock prices using a combination of data wrangling, feature engineering, natural language processing (NLP), and machine learning modeling.
+The primary goal is to evaluate how sentiment extracted from Persian-language news articles affects the behavior of stock prices, particularly for the Foolad (فولاد مبارکه) stock.

 ---